Healthcare

 Node.js APIs

-The API layer encodes the product rules behind admin and workflow control: Dashboards, permissions, exceptions, support queues, documents, analytics, and configuration.
+The API layer encodes the product rules behind telehealth and record handoff: Video link, notes, prescriptions, attachments, follow-up, and secure patient history.
 For Doctor Appointment App Clone, these services coordinate authentication, permissions, workflow state, third-party integrations, notifications, and admin actions.

 Premium studio workspace for product design and software development